vaddankidbt2/dbt-tpch/README.md

 # dbt TPC-H demo
-This is a dbt sample project for Snowflake using the `TPC-H` example dataset that ships as a shared database with databricks.
+This is a dbt sample project for Databricks using the `TPC-H` example dataset that ships as a shared database with databricks.

 More details can be found on the [TPC website](http://www.tpc.org/tpch/default.asp) and in the [specification document](http://www.tpc.org/tpc_documents_current_versions/pdf/tpc-h_v2.18.0.pdf).